mjordan/bagit_indexer/README.md

 ## Indexing Bags

-This tool extracts data from Bags and pushes the data into Elasticsearch.
+`bagit_indexer.php` extracts data from Bags and pushes it into Elasticsearch.

 Run `php bagit_indexer.php --help` to get help info: